iwf-web/docker-nginx/README.md

 To make it work, each route should comply with the following rules:

-- accept POST requests
+- accept POST requests.
+Requests with other HTTP methods are forwarded as is.
-- accept one (!) file as a multipart form binary
+- accepts files as multipart form binary

-- in a multipart form, only the first file with a "filename" property is checked
+All files in a multipart form are checked for malware, but the scanner returns early - as soon as the first malware was found.

 See the documentation of `iwfwebsolutions/clamav-rest` for the returned status codes.
 Generally, if no virus is found, it returns 200 and forwards the request to the CLAMAV_FORWARD_ROUTE (`/index.php` by default).